eccentricdevotion/TARDIS/tardis-shop.md

 1. Place the configured block (`PRISMARINE_BRICKS` by default) in the desired location
 2. Run the command `/tardisshop add [item]`
    You can use tab completion to see a list of available items
-3. Follow the onscreen instructions and click the block &mdash; the item will appear with holographic labels for its name and cost
+3. Follow the onscreen instructions and click the block &mdash; a display item will appear with display text labels for its name and cost

 ![TARDIS Shop block](images/docs/tardis_shop_block.jpg)